-Google Sheets: How to search in Google Sheets and save results as a variable
+Google Sheets: How to search in Google Sheets and save results as a custom field

-How to get data from a google sheet and save it as a variable
+How to get data from a google sheet and save it as a custom field

 - The first step, you must connect your Google Sheets account.